msank00/msank00.github.io/_posts/2020-01-19-blog_500_Domain_Knowledge_Insurance.md

 # What is Liability?

+When a person or organization is `responsible` for something, especially in law, that’s liability.

+**Liability insurance** can cover you for
+- Legal costs
+- Compensation costs

-When a person or organisation is `responsible` for something, especially in law, that’s liability.
-Liability insurance can cover you for legal costs and compensation costs that you might have to pay if you are proved to be the cause of harm to another person or business.
+that you might have to pay if you are proved to be the cause of harm to another person or business.

 Does not mean your ability to lie about, though that could lead to liability.